iamanigeeit/DDW2023/docs/04-oop/oop.md

 (0, 0)
 ```

 But it is a convention in Python that when you use a single leading underscore, people should not touch it directly.
-On the other hand, one can also use a **double leading underscores**.
+On the other hand, one can also use **double leading underscores**.
 This allows [Name Mangling](https://stackoverflow.com/questions/7456807/python-name-mangling) that prevents accidental overloading of methods and name conflicts when you extend a class.

 In summary on the use of leading underscore for attribute's name: